 But not Behler.
 Currently, he is being held without bail, indicted on all charges, and awaiting trial, where he faces over a quarter-century of time behind bars.
 Behler’s case is part of a slow-but-certain sea change in the way bike safety crimes are prosecuted, thanks to a key piece of evidence: video footage captured by the cyclists.

-“We’ve had several cases in which video camera footage has been the difference between mail-in moving violations (traffic tickets) and criminal prosecution,” said Rachel Maney, National Director of Bike Law.
+“We’ve had several cases in which video camera footage has been the difference between mail-in moving violations, like traffic tickets, and criminal prosecution,” said Rachel Maney, National Director of Bike Law.
 In the Maryland case, a cyclist in the group that was hit had a front-facing camera light, which captured video footage of Behler’s vehicle.
 When the film was shown to the grand jury, Behler was indicted on seven charges, including felony vehicular homicide.
 Without the footage, the case would have likely fallen apart.

 When a driver hits a cyclist with a vehicle, the burden has always been on the vulnerable road user (the cyclist) to prove that the motorist who hit them is responsible for the harm they caused while behind the wheel.
 Yet when a driver kills a cyclist, there is only one party from whom investigating law enforcement and prosecutors can take a statement.
 On the civil side of things, insurance companies are interested in protecting their insured’s assets and bottom lines.
 All of this means that cyclists, from the time the driver hits them with a vehicle, are usually at a disadvantage.